niklaswretblad/the-effects-of-noise-in-text-to-SQL/README.md

 ## Annotations & Corrections

-The finalized and between the two annotators agreed annotations and corrections can be found in the `/annotations` folder.
-There are separate files for the annotations of the 106 data points in the financial domain and the sampled data points from the other domains (california_schools, superhero, thrombosis_prediction, toxicology).
-20 data points were sampled from each of those domains.
-There are an excel version and a csv version of each file, where the csv file displays as a table directly in the github interface for quick viewing.
-There is also an UML diagram of the database schema of the database from the financial domain to help understanding the corrections and annotations.
+The finalized annotations and corrections agreed upon by the annotators are in the /annotations folder.
+It includes files for 106 financial data points and 20 sampled points from other domains (california_schools, superhero, thrombosis_prediction, toxicology) in both Excel and CSV formats.
+The CSV files can be viewed directly on GitHub.
+Additionally, there's a UML database schema diagram for the financial domain to aid in understanding the annotations.

-Statistics over the found noise and errors can be seen in the table below.
-Table 1 contains an overview of the noise found in each domains.
-The identified errors were further grouped based on similarity and named after the errors’ common properties.
-The annotated categories can be seen in table 2 below.
+Statistics over the found noise and errors can be seen in the tables below.

 #### Table 1: Statistics of the total amount of data points that contains errors and the amount of errors in questions and gold queries across five datasets.